bmwcarit/joynr/tests/system-integration-test/docker/joynr-backend/README.md

 # joynr backend Docker Image

-This directory contains the necessary scripts to build a Docker Image containing an Apache Tomcat runtime with the following three joynr WAR components deployed:
+This directory contains the necessary scripts to build a Docker Image containing a Jetty runtime with the following three joynr WAR components deployed:

 * Discovery Service